Vortex936/my_project_cxx/README.md

 On other distributions, you need the equivalent of these packages, and the rest should be easy.

-If you chose the git version, you might have to manually edit the `std.cppm` and `std.compat.cppm` to remove the failing checks for missing headers that are not yet implemented.
+If you chose the git version, you might have to manually edit the `/usr/*/std.cppm` and `/usr/*/std.compat.cppm` to remove the failing checks for missing headers that are not yet implemented.
 Just comment them out.

 #### MacOS/OSX